thamar-solorio/acl-pub/duties.md

 ### After Workshop Camera Ready
 * Ensure all Book Chairs have followed [002.book.md](002.book.md)
   * Flip through their proceedings and make sure they have caught the paper formatting issues.
 If not, ask the organizers to email the paper authors ASAP.
   * In the past, it's best to split this effort between pub-chairs and verify the others' work :)
+* Work with the General Chair and Program Chairs to fill out their welcome messages in the front matter.
+* Work with the Handbook Chair if they need changes to the proceedings order files

 ### Compiling the Proceedings